courses-at-brown-plus-plus/cab-plus-plus/README.md

 * Data grabbed from C@B to keep updated with current courses and what courses are offered in the semester
 * A GUI to filter out by department(s), by the years/semesters in which courses are offered, etc.
 * A place for people to report issues with the way courses are listed (for example, if a course has a prerequisite but it isn't listed under the prerequisite section of C@B so it would have to be manually added in, or a course changes between semesters and the prerequisites need to be updated)
+* A recommendation system that recommends courses based on concentration, what courses have been taken, and what prerequisites have been taken.
+It would recommend similar courses based on what departments are similar, what level of courses have been taken most recently, and the critical review scores for course ratings and how much time commitment the courses have.

 TA Approval (dlichen): Rejected, there is no algorithmic complexity to this.